KernTHeAce/test_task/SRS.md

 * User select item "Employees";
 * Application display list of Employees.

- !!! danger "Table will be here"
+ !!! important "Table will be here"
      lalala

 Pic.
 1.1 View the Employees list.